-- A nationally consistent Data Framework has been developed which underpins the development of advice to the Department of Health and Aged Care and GP training colleges.
+- A nationally consistent Data Framework has been developed which underpins the provision of advice to the Department and GP training colleges.
 The Data Framework incorporates both quantitative and qualitative indicators and data sources influencing workforce need and training capacity.
-The ACT and NSW GP WPP Consortium will work towards a nationally consistent approach utilising an agreed prioritisation methodology while ensuring appropriate localisation.
+The NSW and ACT GP WPP Consortium will work towards a nationally consistent approach utilising an agreed prioritisation methodology while ensuring appropriate localisation.
 A prioritisation framework has been developed to support the GP WPP consortiums to consider consistent factors when preparing their analysis and advice.
-The framework will: - Underpin the development of advice to the Department and training colleges - Guide WPP organisations in prioritising GP catchments into priority groupings for each jurisdiction, ranging from catchments most in need of services to catchments that have higher service supply - Ensure national consistency, while being able to incorporate localised considerations. - The prioritisation framework incorporates quantitative and qualitative factors influencing workforce need and training capacity.
-It is a living document and will be continuously updated and improved as data sources become available.
+The framework will: - Underpin the development of advice to the Department and training colleges - Guide WPP organisations in prioritising GP catchments into priority groupings for each jurisdiction, ranging from catchments most in need of services to catchments that have higher service supply - Ensure national consistency, while being able to incorporate localised considerations. - > The prioritisation framework incorporates quantitative and qualitative factors influencing workforce need and training capacity.
+It is a living document and will be updated and improved as new data sources become available.